-Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Fishery characterisation and standardised CPUE analysis Assessment Dates Latest assessment: 2015 Next assessment: 2016 Overall assessment quality rank 1 - High Quality Main data inputs (rank) Bottom trawl CPUE series: trip-based analysis 1 - High Quality Data not used (rank) The setnet CPUE analysis up to 2009-10.
-3- This series was not updated in 2015 (not ranked in 2011) as there was insufficient data to produce a reliable index of abundance Changes to Model Structure and Assumptions - Major Sources of Uncertainty - Lack of historical information relating to stock abundance
+Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Fishery characterisation and standardised CPUE analysis Assessment Dates Latest assessment: 2016 Next assessment: 2019 Overall assessment quality rank 1 - High Quality Main data inputs (rank) Bottom trawl CPUE series: trip-based analysis 1 - High Quality Data not used (rank) The set net CPUE analysis up p 3 - Low Quality: This series to 2009-10 was not updated in 2015

+(not ranked in 2011) as there was insufficient data to produce a reliable index of abundance Changes to Model Structure and Assumptions - dropped Statistical Area 016 because of overlap with the SPO 7 BT(All) analysis.
+Rig catches in this statistical area are minor Major Sources of Uncertainty Lack of historical information relating to stock abundance during the 1970s-1980s when the stock was believed to have been heavily fished means that the current relative stock status is difficult to determine BT CPUE series may not index large mature fish

-The accepted BT(statarea) CPUE series does not sample mature fish in the rig population; the Working Group agreed that the setnet series was not credible due to lack of data, poor vessel overlap, and the fact that the set net fishery targets a mixed group of species, including blue moki and blue warehou.
+The accepted BT(statarea) CPUE series does not adequately sample large mature fish in the rig population; the Working Group agreed that the setnet series was not credible due to lack of data, poor vessel overlap, and the fact that the set net fishery targets a mixed group of species, including blue moki and blue warehou.